MicrosoftDocs/cpp-docs/docs/cpp/uuid-cpp.md

 struct __declspec(uuid("{00020400-0000-0000-c000-000000000046}")) IDispatch;
 ```

  This attribute can be applied in a redeclaration.
-This allows the system headers to supply the definitions of interfaces such as **IUnknown**, and the redeclaration in some other header (such as COMDEF.H) to supply the GUID.
+This allows the system headers to supply the definitions of interfaces such as **IUnknown**, and the redeclaration in some other header (such as \<comdef.h>) to supply the GUID.

  The keyword [__uuidof](../cpp/uuidof-operator.md) can be applied to retrieve the constant GUID attached to a user-defined type.